Virginia Conventions: First through fourth Revolutionary conventions

 The Third Convention met on July 17, 1775, also at St. John's Church, after Lord Dunmore had fled the capital (following the rejection of North's resolution) and taken refuge on a British warship.
 Peyton Randolph continued to serve as the President of the convention.
 The convention created a Committee of Safety to govern as an executive body in the absence of the royal governor (Dunmore).
 Members of the committee were Edmund Pendleton, George Mason, John Page, Richard Bland, Thomas Ludwell Lee, Paul Carrington, Dudley Digges, William Cabell, Carter Braxton, James Mercer, and John Tabb.
 The convention also divided Virginia into 16 military districts and resolved to raise regular regiments.
 The convention ended August 26, 1775, while the Committee of Safety would continue to meet and govern between Convention sessions.

+On November 7, 1775 in Dunmore's Proclamation, Lord Dunmore instituted martial law and offered freedom to enslaved persons who joined the British army.
+The Royal Ethiopian Regiment was organized.

 The Fourth Convention in Williamsburg met in December 1775 following November's declaration that the colony was in revolt by Lord Dunmore and fighting between his royal forces and militia forces in the Hampton Roads area.
 Edmund Pendleton served as President of the convention, succeeding Peyton Randolph who had died in October 1775.
 The Convention declared that Virginians were ready to defend themselves "against every species of despotism."
 The convention passed another ordinance to raise additional troops.

 Back in Britain, in December 1775, the King's Proclamation of Rebellion had declared the colonies outside his protection, but throughout the first four Virginia Conventions, there was no adopted expression in favor of independence from the British Empire.